A fun activity where students scan QR codes to go on a 3-digit scavenger hunt in the classroom.

 To use this resource in the classroom:

-- print and laminate the set of QR posters
+- print the set of QR posters

 - place the posters randomly around the classroom